 Sara Lacey is Head of Social Work Children’s Services and Chief Social Work Officer for Falkirk Council.
 Sara has worked in social care for 25 years and has been a qualified social worker since 1996.
 She has worked in a variety of practice and leadership roles within the local authority, third and independent sectors.
 Over the course of her career Sara has worked predominantly within children and families services; starting her management experience in a statutory support and protection team before moving on to provide preventative family support.
 Prior to coming to Falkirk Council Sara was the Managing Director of a national residential child care organisation and spent time overseas developing home based nursing services for people with critical health issues and at end of life.
 Sara’s current role as Head of Service includes responsibility for Criminal Justice Services.
 As Chief Social Work Officer Sara is a non-voting member of the IJB and a member of the Clinical and Care Governance Group.

-Mr Andrew Murray, NHS Forth Valley
+Andrew Murray, Medical Director, NHS Forth Valley

 Andrew is a founding member of the Faculty of Medical Leadership and Management and has led the redesign of a wide range of medical services.
 He has also developed and implemented new models of care across community and acute hospitals.

 David graduated from Manchester in 2002 and has been a GP Partner in a practice in Polmont since 2006.
 He is also involved in training medical students and GP Trainees and arranging educational events for GPs across Forth Valley.
 David chair’s NHS Forth Valley’s GP Subcommittee which provides advice on a wide range of issues affecting General Practice.
-He is also the GP Clinical Lead for the Falkirk Health and Social Care Partnership.

 Gail Woodcock, Head of Integration